Gorgeous (& Easy!) DIY Shiplap Fireplace

 Step Five: Add a Mantel

 I stained the mantel using Minwax’s Golden Oak, and sealed it with Varathane’s Triple Thick Polyurethane.
-Of course, I also used my HANDy Paint Pail again to make things a little easier.

 Once the stain and sealer were dried, I finally (FINALLY) had a beautiful mantel to decorate.
 I filled it up with a few fall pieces, and did a little happy dance to celebrate the fact that this fireplace was transformed before we had even been in this house for an entire year and I actually get to enjoy it this winter.